Bachelor of Science in Environmental Science Degree

 Facilities and Equipment

-Bracy Hall houses Mount Union’s natural science departments (Biology, Biochemistry and Chemistry, Earth and Environmental Sciences, Physics and Astronomy) and their associated classrooms and laboratories.
-Environmental Science Students have access to teaching and research labs for their studies.
-Some of the lab spaces used include:
+Bracy Hall houses Mount Union’s natural science departments (Biology, Biochemistry and Chemistry, Earth and Environmental Sciences, Physics, and Astronomy) and their associated classrooms and laboratories.
+In your environmental science degree courses, you will likely conduct research and experiments in the:

 - Terrestrial and Aquatic Ecology lab